Definition Guide Irish law and best practice

 What are the main risks of Abrasive Wheels?

-The biggest risks are fall-related injuries to the lower back, shoulders, arms, neck, hands, wrists, knees and legs.
+The biggest risks are abrasive wheel injuries to the lower back, shoulders, arms, neck, hands, wrists, knees and legs.
 They come from heavy or restricted-access positions, repetitive movements, over-reaching on an angle grinder, fatigue and poor technique.
 Proper Abrasive Wheels Training teaches workers how to spot and reduce each of these.

 Injuries 07